Immunization SchedulesSkip to the navigation

 After getting approval from several expert groups, the U.S. Centers for Disease Control and Prevention (CDC) recommends the following immunization schedules:

-- Children ages 0 to 18 years (What is a PDF document?)
+- Childhood Immunization Schedule: Ages 0 to 6 Years (What is a PDF document?)

 - Children ages 4 months to 18 years who missed getting some immunizations (What is a PDF document?)